WisTex/Raconteur/README.md

 The base fediverse functionality of Raconteur comes from Streams, which can be found at: https://codeberg.org/streams/streams

 Check the `licenses` folder for additional projects, such as Bootstrap and Neuhub, that were used to build Raconteur.

+## License

+This project is licensed under the MIT License (Expat Version).
+See the `LICENSE` file for the full text of the license.

+Copyright (c) 2023 Wistex TechSero Ltd. Co.
+All rights reserved.
+Usage subject to MIT license terms.